First things first. Let's see what I needed and why I used Arduino.

 /dev/ttyACM0.
 (It could differ depending on your OS) Then we need to install

-ConfigurableFirmata which is needed to run our temperature sensor with Johnny Five.
+ConfigurableFirmata, which is required to run our temperature sensor with Johnny Five.
 You need to go to

 Sketch -> Include Library -> Manage Libraries and then search for

 ConfigurableFirmata and click on Install.
 You'll find more information here: https://github.com/firmata/ConfigurableFirmata.
-After installing it you’ll be able to load it to your board, but first we need to connect our Arduino board.
+After installing it, you’ll load it to your board, but first, we need to connect our Arduino board.

 We will use the Thermometer – DS18B20 sensor to be able to read the temperature.
 All you need is to connect your sensor and Arduino board exactly as it is shown on the picture:

-As you can see, we’re going to use small DS18B20 sensor just for the demo purposes, but you can also connect another sensor with a cable to be able to put it in the cooling bag with fermentation buckets and measure it outside.
+As you can see, we’re going to use a small DS18B20 sensor just for demo purposes, but you can also connect another sensor with a cable to put it in the cooling bag with fermentation buckets and measure it outside.

 Our circuit here is quite simple.
-We just use one resistor and some cables to wire it up to our Arduino board and be able to receive the data through the digital slots.
-On the image above you can see how to connect particular parts.
+We just use one resistor and some cables to wire it up to our Arduino board and receive the data through the digital slots.
+On the image above, you can see how to connect particular parts.